Frequently Asked Questions

 British businesses will only need to apply for an EU EORI number if:

-if selling on a Delivered Duty Paid basis (Incoterms 2020) to EU customers.
+Selling on a Delivered Duty Paid basis (Incoterms 2020) to EU customers.
 You will need to apply in the first EU country you are exporting to.

-if you have a physical EU presence (e.g. sales office, subsidiary, warehousing, manufacturing facility or other) from which you are serving EU customers in any way.
+You have a physical EU presence (e.g. sales office, subsidiary, warehousing, manufacturing facility or other) from which you are serving EU customers in any way.

 No, unless your EU customer(s) wish to re-negotiate the way you currently trade with them.
-However, we do recommend you use another incoterm such as FCA or similar where you will be able to access proof of exports for your business.
+However, we do strongly recommend you use another incoterm such as FCA or similar where you will be able to access proof of exports for your business.
 If you do decide continue trading ExW, ensure you are keeping evidence of exports.

 Q5.
 What additional documentation will I need for exporting and importing to/from the EU?